SMART METERS AND RENTED PROPERTY: EVERYTHING YOU NEED TO KNOW

-My landlord pays the energy bills; can I get a smart meter?
+My landlord pays the energy bills; can I get a smart meter in rented property?

 If your landlord pays the energy bills for your home, it’s their decision on whether or not to install a smart meter – But it is worth asking.
 In our research, we found 72% of landlords would agree to get a smart meter installed, and a quarter had installed one themselves in a rental property*.

 Use our template letter to tell your landlord you’re interested in getting a smart meter for your property.